michael-han-dev/block-twitter-motivational/README.md

 # Block Twitter Motivational

 A Chrome extension that helps you avoid AI-generated and low-quality content on Twitter/X.com by analyzing tweets using LLM integration.
+Here's the demo video: [https://x.com/michaelyhan_/status/1940209692967673959](https://x.com/michaelyhan_/status/1940209692967673959)

 ## Features